ethancfung5/codenames/README.md

 Our game allows you to run on a single device or 4 devices depending.

-In multiplayer, Qt Websockets is required to play, which gaul does not have.
+In multiplayer, Qt Websockets is required to play.

 To allow our game to run on gaul we have a version without multiplayer at